Oakfield Cemetery (Wantagh, New York): Indian Burying Ground

-History of The Jackson Family
+Jackson family

 The Brush had shown little evidence of slavery after the Revolutionary War.
 One reason for this was that the Jacksons and other White families of the area were Quakers and were opposed to slavery.
 They not only freed their own slaves but they also frequently purchased slaves in order to free them.

-The Church attached to the Cemetery
+Church

 The people of The Brush had a house of worship on the site of the Old Burying Ground in 1845, some years before the land was deeded to them.
 The church was made up of forty-seven members, and was an African Methodist Episcopal Zion Church.
 The church later changed to New Light Baptist Church, and in 1892, it changed to St. Paul's African Methodist Episcopal Church.
 The church then burned to the ground in a fire that took place in the 1890s.
 A collection was later taken up by a man who taught Sunday school in The Brush and a philanthropist built St. Matthias Episcopal Church on a nearby tract of land in 1904.
 St. Matthias Episcopal Church still stands at the intersection of Jerusalem Avenue and Oakfield in Wantagh, New York.